fbecart/zinoma/README.md

 #### `targets.<target_name>.build`

-Use build to specify the script to execute in order to build this target.
+Use this keyword to specify the build script of this target.
 It should be string, which can have one or multiple lines.

 __Example__